 The Roger Chapman Family Page - Chappo also has a MySpace page, with song clips and pictures.
 He's been on MySpace since November 2006.

-Family Bandstand - This page has effectively replaced Patrick Little's original Family fan site, importing much of the information from that discontinued page.
+Family Bandstand - This page has effectively replaced Patrick Little's original Family fan site, importing much of the information from that discontinued page and also having added new information and features.
 In addition to videos and sound clips, you will find a chronological summary of the group's history, the latest news, an online CD and videodisc store, photos, press clippings, and other features.